agda/agda-pkg/README.md

 ## TODO

+- [ ] Offer the chance to generate pkg file and normal files
+- [ ] Improve help messages
+- [ ] Index the main libraries, maybe from Agda wiki
+- [ ] Specify the version of agda to install packages
+- [ ] Update command
+- [ ] Have .apkg-project to set up the defaults libraries for the current agda session.
-- [ ] Test for all the commands and combinations of common actions
+- [ ] [Test](https://docs.python.org/3/library/unittest.html) for all the commands and combinations of common actions
 - [ ] Split the install command in index/local/urls/gits
 - [ ] Install from a url:
   - Create a temporal directory